-- Why it’s important to have a website that loads fast
+- What is page speed and why it’s important to have a website that loads fast

-Duplicate and thin content: How to deal with thin content and fix duplicate content issues
+Duplicate content: How to fix duplicate content issues in Shopify?

-- What is duplicate content, and why it’s bad for your rankings
+- What is duplicate content and why is it an SEO issue

 - How to audit your website for duplicate content

-Broken links: How to detect and fix the broken links on your Shopify website
+Broken links: How to detect and fix broken links in Shopify?

-- How to check your Shopify store for dead links
+- How to check your Shopify store for broken links

 - How to fix the broken links on your website with Smart SEO